What are some practical steps that leaders can take to empower their team or employees and develop a high-performance workplace?

 The practical steps to increase employee empowerment often involve organizational programs as well as the individual leader’s actions with direct subordinates.
-A variety of different empowerment programs have been used, including self-managed teams, democratic structures and processes, and employee ownership of the com
+A variety of different empowerment programs have been used, including self-managed teams, democratic structures and processes, and employee ownership of the company.
+A leader could follow the more detailed practical guidelines and devise effective action plans to empower others for achieving a high-performance workplace.

 Take for example an organization that consists of 60 staff members and these members are divided into 6 functional working teams.
 Listed below are some key steps that an organization leader may take to empower their working teams or empower the workplace.